Excelsior-Technologies-Community/PHP_Laravel12_Google_Map_Using_Lat_Long/README.md

 Result:

-Google Map loads.
+Google Map loads with a marker at the specified location.

-Marker shows the location.
+Fully functional and dynamic.

-No database is needed.
+No database is required.

-Fully functional map for practice, assignments, or viva.

-📚 Project Structure (Explained) google-map-app/
+📚 Project Structure
+google-map-app/
 │
 ├── app/
 │   └── Http/
 │       └── Controllers/
-│           └── MapController.php   <-- Logic for map
+│           └── MapController.php   # Logic for map
 │
 ├── resources/
 │   └── views/
-│       └── map.blade.php           <-- Map UI using HTML + JS
+│       └── map.blade.php           # Map UI
 │
 └── routes/
-    └── web.php                     <-- URL for accessing map
+    └── web.php                     # Route for map page

-✅ You successfully integrated Google Maps in Laravel 12

-Map loads on browser

-Marker displays default location

-Fully dynamic and beginner-friendly